janakanuwan/web-page-design/webpack-example-1/STEPS.md

 npm install --save-dev webpack-cli
 ```
 > - What has changed in `package.json` ?
+> - What is meant by `"webpack": "^4.29.4"` ?
+Hint: [Semantic Versioning](https://bytearcher.com/articles/semver-explained-why-theres-a-caret-in-my-package-json/)
 > - What is meant by '--save-dev' command argument?

   - Add `{"private": true}` to `package.json` prevent an accidental publish of your code